Customize Consent Preferences

 That's why Swan reviews all requests for merchant profiles, profile updates, and payment methods.
 You might be contacted for more information before Swan accepts or rejects the request.

 To manage potential risk, if suspicious activity is detected, Swan can change the status of both profiles and payment methods to Suspended or Rejected.
 Swan can also reinstate a profile or payment method by changing the status to Enabled.
 Finally, if Swan assigns the status Rejected to a profile or payment method, the decision is final and can't be reversed.
+The user must create a new request, which Swan will review as a separate submission.

 Profile statusExplanation